 As you plan a project, consider the impact of interior work.
 Plumbing, heating, or electrical system work, for example, is not subject to review if it has no exterior visual impact on the building.
+If this work does create an exterior impact such as a new location for an AC condensing unit, then it is subject to review.
 Nonetheless, this work can have a significant impact on character and historic integrity.
 Avoid removing original walls and partitions if at all possible.
 Also avoid, as much as possible, excessive cutting through or removal of walls, baseboards, and floors while installing mechanical systems.
 Try not to let your building become just an historic shell, with a completely new interior devoid of historic features.